Understand Your Risks to Prevent a Heart Attack

 Your health care team will review your medical and family history.
 They will also want to know:

 • About your lifestyle.
-They will ask about your diet and physical activity levels, alcohol intake and drugs or supplements you’ve been taking.
+They will ask about your diet and physical activity levels, alcohol intake and medications or supplements you’ve been taking.

-Your health care professional may use a risk calculator to estimate your chance for a heart attack.
+Your health care professional may use a risk calculator to estimate your chance of a heart attack.

-If you’re between 40 and 75 years old and have never had a heart attack, ask to have your risk of a cardiovascular event assessed in the next 10 years.
+If you’re between 40 and 75 years old and have never had a heart attack, ask to have your risk of a cardiovascular event in the next 10 years assessed.

 • Smoking